 The FLSA demands that every employer must pay his employees the minimum hourly wage imposed by the federal government.
 If an employer decides to pay less than the required minimum wage; he must then pay his employees a tip if you pay tipped employees less than the minimum wage, it’s now called “tip credit.”

 Any employer that wishes to pay his employees less than the minimum wage, the employees have the right to hold all of their tips earned.
 The employer should also tell the employees about “tip credit”.
 Tipped Employees can share tips within themselves only, non-tipped employees are excluded, and sharing tip pool with non-tipped employees is considered illegal.

 Example Of Illegal Tip Pools

 Some restaurant owners keep 10% of tips for administrative and handling.
 They pretend to hold such amount in order to cover some costs such as transaction fees.
 Employers can take a portion from the tip pool to cover transaction fees, but this shouldn’t exceed 3%.
-If any employer deducts above that you have the right to make proper claim, in this situation the owner is trying to take a portion of tip pool for himself and is not allowed as per as tip pool rules are concerned.
+If any employer deducts above that you have the right to make a proper claim, in this situation the owner is trying to take a portion of tip pool for himself and is not allowed as per as tip pool rules are concerned.

 Can managers take part in a tip pool?

 A manager can’t be part of the tip pool, that is to say, a manager cannot be a tipped employee.
 According to FLSA, sometimes the manager might be considered as an employer, it is then illegal for managers to share the tip pool.
-There are scenarios where a manager can perform multiple roles and functions in the company, before any manager is considered as part of a tip pool there are some factors that need to be considered.
+There are scenarios where a manager can perform multiple roles and functions in the company before any manager is considered as part of a tip pool there are some factors that need to be considered.
 Does the manager have the right to hire or fire employees?
 How he is been paid?
 Is he responsible for the discipline of employees?
 What type of authority does he have over employees?
 Depending on the answers to these questions the manager might as well be entitled to share the tip pool.

 What Should You Do With Illegal Tip Pool?